connervieira/Marathon/README.md

 ### Secure

 Marathon encrypts all passwords, ensuring that your login credentials can't be obtained even if someone gains physical access to the server you run Marathon on.

+### Statistics

+Marathon allows managers to quickly view their store statistics at a glance.
+Statistics can help to quickly determine how many unpaid shifts still need to be paid out, and how many people are currently clocked in.